Part 1 Exegesis of Psalm 121:1-4 song of ascent

 Psalm 20:1 “May the Lord answer you in the day of trouble!
 May the name of the God of Jacob set you securely on high!
 May he send you help from the sanctuary and support you from Zion!“

 Psalm 24:3 “Who may ascend the mountain/hill of the Lord?
-Who may stand in His holy place? “.
+Who may stand in His holy place?“.

-Esa einai el he-harim – me'ayim yavo ezri ?
+₁ Esa einai el he-harim – me'ayim yavo ezri ?

-Ezri me'im Hashem, oseh shamayim va'aretz.
+₂ Ezri me'im Hashem(YHWH), oseh shamayim va'aretz.

-Secondly, the use of Erotesis.
-The first verse ends with a question.
-This is done as a literary tactic used to create a swelling emotional response as a declaration.
-This literary device erotesis, is an exchange of a statement for a question in order to emphasize the point being made.
-Some mistakenly take the pilgrim to actually be asking where is help comes from; That our pilgrim must be troubled and looking for help.
-But it is the opposite, our pilgrim is actually declaring that he is well, secure, not troubled because the Lord is his help.
-A modern idiom of this that comes to mind might highlight this expression more clearly.
+Some mistakenly take the poet to actually be asking where his help comes from.
+That our poet (and pilgrim) must be troubled and looking for help.
+But it is the opposite, our poet is actually declaring that he is well, secure, not troubled because the Lord is his help.
+For example, a modern expression that uses erotesis that comes to mind might highlight this expression more clearly.
 When we say, 'whose your daddy?' we are not asking but boldly declaring and expressing power and personage.

-As the psalmist links ezri – my help – with YHWH, it also links YHWH with the mountains, whom the psalmist is imploring/praising.
-Since we aren't actually asking a question but instead are making a declaration – the mountains – is where the help comes from.
 For verse 1 and 2, the whole expression is translated correctly by the KJB version when it puts: I will lift up my eyes to the mountains from whence cometh my help.

-And thirdly is the use of Parallelism (extended alternation) or Correspondence .
+And thirdly is the use of Parallelism.
 The pair of sentences, the first and second verse, the four lines together are themselves linked by this literary device.
-Correspondence/parallelism is the repetition of similar thoughts in successive lines, doubling over on itself to impress on the listener/reader the weight of the words.
-These two verses are thus saying the same thing with a slight variation in order to enhance the message.
+Parallelism is the repetition of similar, synonymous, or opposite thoughts or words in parallel or successive lines, doubling over on itself to impress on the listener/reader the weight of the words.
+Bullinger says that parallelism is of seven kinds, three simple and four complex.

 "I will lift up my eyes to the mountains, from where shall my help come from?
 My help comes from the Lord (YHWH) the maker of heaven and earth".

-With correspondence applied,
+With parallelism applied,

 the simple interpretation is :